mdonoughe/modem_status/README.md

 - `MODEM_IP`: The IP address of the modem.
 The default of 192.168.100.1 is probably correct.
 - `MODEM_USER`: The username for authenticating to the modem.
 The default of admin is probably correct.
 - `MODEM_PASSWORD`: The password for authenticating to the modem.
-If you haven't changed it, it is the last eight characters of the serial number printed on the bottom of the modem, in uppercase.
+If you haven't changed it already, it is the last eight characters of the serial number printed on the bottom of the modem, in uppercase.
+You must log in to the modem and change the password at least once before using this program.

 Run modem_status.